-A single-stage piston compressor is built as shown in the diagram.
-The engine turns the flywheel, which rotates the crankshaft (1).
+A single-stage piston type air compressor, also commonly known as piston compressor, reciprocating compressor, adopts a classic reciprocating motion structure, and its complete equipment structure is shown in the diagram.
+As a typical reciprocating piston compressors device, its core operation relies on mechanical linkage to realize gas compression.The engine turns the flywheel, which rotates the crankshaft (1).
 The crank on the shaft moves the big end of the connecting rod (3) in a circular motion.
 This motion is passed through the rod to its small end, driving the crosshead (4), the piston rod (5), and the piston (7) back and forth in a straight line.

 Operating Cycle